laksamanap13/whatever/README.md

 this is my project tester
-you can modify this file for any school project, but can't using for commercial use
+you can modify this file for any school project, you can't using for commercial use